Gonçalo Franco: Club career

+Early career

 Born in Porto, Franco finished his youth career at Leixões S.C. after joining its academy at the age of 13.
 He made his LigaPro debut with the first team on 4 January 2020, featuring 83 minutes in a 0–1 home loss against F.C.
 Penafiel.

+Moreirense

-Franco signed a five-year contract with Primeira Liga club Moreirense F.C. in the summer of 2020.
+Franco signed a five-year contract with Primeira Liga club Moreirense F.C. in summer 2020.
 He played his first match in the competition on 20 September, coming on as a late substitute in the 2–0 home victory over S.C.
 Farense.
 He scored his first goal the following 10 May, closing the 2–1 away defeat of Portimonense SC.

+During his tenure at the Parque de Jogos Comendador Joaquim de Almeida Freitas, Franco totalled 129 appearances, nine goals and six assists.

+Swansea City

+On 12 July 2024, Franco joined EFL Championship side Swansea City on a four-year deal, for an undisclosed fee.
+He made his debut on 10 August, playing 78 minutes and being booked in the 1–0 away loss to Middlesbrough.
+He scored his first goal on 26 December as the hosts defeated Queens Park Rangers 3–0, and at the end of his first season was voted both the Swans' Supporters' Player of the Season and Players' Player of the Season.

+International career

+Franco won caps for Portugal at under-20 level.

 Personal life

 Franco's father, Pedro, was also a footballer.
 A defender, he too represented Moreirense.